A CRIME STORY WRITTEN IN NEON

 Majima, the one-eyed “Mad Dog of Shimano,” receives one of the best character introductions I’ve ever seen in a game.
 Already infamous within the organization, he seeks redemption after being brutally punished for disobedience.
 When his story begins, he’s managing a cabaret club—both a livelihood and a means of funneling money back to the family that abandoned him.

 The game unfolds over several months in the late 1980s, during Japan’s bubble economy, in the fictional districts of Kamurocho and Sotenbori.
 The streets are dense, claustrophobic, and overwhelming.
 Neon signs flicker endlessly, crowds push in from all sides, and commercial excess assaults the senses.
-The sheer level of detail borders on dizzying, reinforcing the feeling that this is a world where it’s hard to think straight—by design.
+The sheer level of detail borders on dizzying, reinforcing the feeling that this is a world where it’s hard to think straight.

 You can even visit arcades and play fully emulated versions of Out Run, Space Harrier, and other classic SEGA cabinets.
 If you came for a crime drama, you’ll soon realize you’ve received an entire cultural archive alongside it.

-The razor-sharp tension of the main narrative is deliberately contrasted with absurd sidequests scattered throughout the city.
+The razor-sharp tension of the main narrative is contrasted with absurd sidequests scattered throughout the city.
 Presented through text-heavy cutscenes, exaggerated gestures, and occasional one-word voice clips, they feel charmingly old-school.

 Such extreme tonal shifts could easily undermine the main story, but here the developers show remarkable control over pacing.
 Chapters alternate between free roaming and tightly scripted sequences, giving the drama room to breathe without ever losing momentum.
+And they add layers of relatability to the characters the main quest otherwise fails to provide.

 Combat is the one area where the player enjoys complete expressive freedom.
 The brawling system is fast, brutal, and flamboyant, recalling games like Devil May Cry.
 Both Kiryu and Majima wield three distinct fighting styles, each expandable through monetary investment.
 Almost anything in the environment can become a weapon, leading to spectacular and often vicious finishers.